francopasseggi/vemo-challenge/README.md

 ## Notes:

 - This setup is intended for development purposes.
 For production, consider using a production-ready database, configuring a web server like Gunicorn, and setting up a reverse proxy with Nginx.
+- This dev setup uses basic auth.
+The postman requests are authorized using the credentials of the admin user.
+For a production environment, using more sophisticated authorization methods is recommended.